stdevMac/docker-presentation/readme.md

 ### Steps of a Docker workflow

 ```
-docker run -i -t -d ubuntu:18.04 ls
+docker run -i -t -d python:3.7-alpine ls
 ```

- - Pulls the ubuntu:18.04 [image](http://docs.docker.com/engine/userguide/containers/dockerimages/ "A read-only layer that is the base of your container.
+ - Pulls the python:3.7-alpine [image](http://docs.docker.com/engine/userguide/containers/dockerimages/ "A read-only layer that is the base of your container.
 It can have a parent image to abstract away the more basic filesystem snapshot.") from the [registry](http://docs.docker.com/registry/ "The central place where all publicly published images live.
 You can search it, upload your images there and when you pull a docker image, it comes the repository/hub.")
  - Creates a new [container](http://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/ "A runnable instance of the image, basically it is a process isolated by docker that runs on top of the filesystem that an image provides.")
  - Allocates a filesystem and mounts a read-write [layer](http://docs.docker.com/engine/reference/glossary/#filesystem "A set of read-only files to provision the system.
 Think of a layer as a read only snapshot of the filesystem.")
  - Allocates a [network/bridge interface](http://www.wikiwand.com/en/Bridging_%28networking%29 "")
  - Sets up an [IP address](http://www.wikiwand.com/en/IP_address "An Internet Protocol address (IP address) is a numerical label assigned to each device (e.g., computer, printer) participating in a computer network that uses the Internet Protocol for communication.")
- - Executes a process that you specify (``` /bin/bash ```)
+ - Executes a process that you specify (``` ls ```)
  - Captures and provides application output

 ---